Action Forex - Forex Analysis, Currency Forecast, FX Trading Signal

 Fundamental Analysis Reports

-USD/JPY has recorded gains on Friday, erasing the losses which marked the Thursday session.
-Currently, USD/JPY is trading at the 117 line.
-There are no Japanese releases on the schedule.
-In the US, t...
+As the world continues to watch US President-Elect Donald Trump prepare for his January 20th inauguration, key financial markets have already made their views on Trump exceptionally clear.
+Strong bul...

-Canadian Dollar Pauses After Rally
+Canadian Dollar Higher After Excellent Canadian Job Numbers

-The Canadian dollar has ticked higher in the Friday session.
-Currently, USD/CAD is trading at 1.3470.
-It continues to be quiet on the release front, with no Canadian events this week.
-In the US, the ...
+The Canadian dollar has edged higher in the Monday session.
+Currently, USD/CAD is trading at 1.3260.
+On the release front, the BoC will release its Business Outlook Survey, which is released every qu...

 |